 Drama is a subject that offers the interpersonal skills that are becoming increasingly valued by businesses.
-In Drama students will not only study the craft of acting and theatre, but they will also learn extremely valuable transferrable skills such as communication, collaboration, recall, empathy, analysis, evaluation, deconstruction of a given subject and construction of performance pieces.
+In Drama you will not only study the craft of acting and theatre, but you will also learn extremely valuable transferrable skills such as communication, collaboration, recall, empathy, analysis, evaluation, deconstruction of a given subject and construction of performance pieces.
 Drama builds confidence and develops advanced speaking skills.
-Students can perform but also work on directional and production skills such as lighting, costume, sound, set and props.
+You can perform but also work on directional and production skills such as lighting, costume, sound, set and props.

-Initially, students will begin implementing and exploring drama terminology, this helps them to begin building their skill base, particularly regarding devising drama and collaborating with their peers.
-They will become familiar with the different drama mediums, strategies and elements when exploring the subject, which are core to being a successful student when devising and studying play texts.
+Initially, you will begin implementing and exploring drama terminology, this helps you to begin building your skill base, particularly regarding devising drama and collaborating with your peers.
+You will become familiar with the different drama mediums, strategies and elements when exploring the subject, which are core to being a successful student when devising and studying play texts.

-At GCSE students will explore a range of themes and issues; some are funny, some are moving, some are very thought provoking.
-They need to be prepared to think deeply about difficult situations and support others in doing so.
-They will explore a vast quantity of practitioner styles in order to immerse themselves in a range of subject matter that is designed to make them think differently about the world and other people.
+At GCSE you will explore a range of themes and issues; some are funny, some are moving, some are very thought provoking.
+You need to be prepared to think deeply about difficult situations and support others in doing so.
+You will explore a vast quantity of practitioner styles in order to immerse yourself in a range of subject matter that is designed to make you think differently about the world and other people.

 Most practical work is carried out in groups of varying sizes and can be demanding.
-Students must feel comfortable working with their peers and have a willingness to develop their leadership skills.
-They will be filmed at points in the course and need to be comfortable with that.
-They will be expected to give up a lot of free time outside of lessons for rehearsal including lunch times, after school and some evenings - so they must make sure they are 100% committed to the course.
+You must feel comfortable working with your peers and have a willingness to develop your leadership skills.
+You will be filmed at points in the course and need to be comfortable with that.
+You will be expected to give up a lot of free time outside of lessons for rehearsal- including lunch times, after school and weekends - so you must make sure you are 100% committed to the course.
 We will also arrange local theatre trips in the evening and hopefully a return to our annual London Theatre trip.